Contact Info

 PROPERTY SURROUNDINGS: The 40-acre parcel is located in an area experiencing active residential development.
 The Bear Run and Belle Vue Subdivisions are currently under development to the north, while Shoshoni Plains continues to expand to the northeast.
 In the past, this parcel—like others in the area—was used for winter trail access through an agreement between the City, the previous property owner, and Teton Trails and Pathways.
 The property’s northern boundary includes a right-of-way that is expected to develop into a future arterial street, which will be considered as part of this application.

-PROPERTY HISTORY: In 2021, a previous owner applied to subdivide the 40-acre property as the proposed Rivers West Subdivision.
+PROPERTY HISTORY: In 2021, a previous owner applied to subdivide the 40-acre property to develop Rivers West Subdivision- 166 lots designed for single family attached homes and 10 fourplex apartment buildings, which would have required a zone map amendment or PUD.
 Following public hearings, the City Council unanimously denied the application in April 2022, citing concerns related to transportation plan conformance, code compliance, traffic impacts, park planning, and maintenance details.
 The applicant requested reconsideration, which Council reviewed in June 2022 and upheld the original denial.
 More information is available here: SUB21-4 Rivers West Subdivision - Preliminary Plat

 APPLICABLE PLANS & ORDINANCES: This application will be processed through the Full Plat Subdivision process (Art.
 14.5.6) and considered a Large-Scale Subdivision (Art.
 14.5.11) The proposed subdivision is a part of a larger area intended for Development, so the Master Plan will be considered alongside the application.